 About the Program

-NYU Law in Paris provides up to 14 NYU Law students in their third year the opportunity to be exposed to aspects of the European legal system, with a dual focus on international arbitration and European regulatory and administrative law, while studying in an academic program established and administered by the Law School.
+NYU Law in Paris provides up to 16 NYU Law students in their second or third year the opportunity to be exposed to aspects of the European legal system, with a dual focus on international arbitration and European regulatory and administrative law, while studying in an academic program established and administered by the Law School.

 NYU Law in Paris is offered in cooperation with Sciences Po, NYU Law's partner institution in Paris.
-Courses in European Business Law, International Commercial Arbitration, and International Criminal Justice designed by NYU Law faculty, are offered along with an EU Regulatory Policy Clinic.
+Courses in European Business Law and International Arbitration designed by NYU Law faculty, are offered along with an EU Public Interest Clinic.
 These courses will be hosted at NYU’s Academic Center in Paris.
-In addition, students may enroll in select law courses, taught in English, together with French students at Sciences Po.
+In addition, students may enroll in select law courses, taught in English or French, together with French students at Sciences Po.

 The program provides the opportunity for students to study French, to interact with a variety of key EU organizations, and to receive instruction from top faculty in the region.
 In addition to services provided by Sciences Po, NYU Law students have access to the facilities of the NYU’s Academic Center in Paris, which offers study space, student services and administrative support, as well as language instruction.
-For more information about the site facilities, please visit: http://www.nyu.edu/global/global-academic-centers/paris.html.
+For more information about the site facilities, please visit NYU Paris's webpage on Facilities & Services.